elcherto/hoverboard-sideboard-hack-GD/README.md

 Current state of things:
 *  -The two boards communicate well.
 The ESC runs FOC firmware by Emanuel Feru.
 *  -The protocol is USART, the ESC board should be flashed with "VARIANT_USART" in order to start communicating with the sensor board
-*  -In the ESC firmware, "#define TANK_STEERING" should be uncommented for correct functioning
+*  -In the ESC firmware config, TANK_STEERING, FOC_CTRL and SPD_MODE should be set
-*  -I still haven't completely figured out the right PIDs, I am also not sure which signs the PID weights should have.
-Too tired to figure it out today.
-With current PIDs, the hoverboard is wobbly and had a tendency to oscillate uncontrollably.
 *  -At this moment, there is only one sensor board which communicates with the controller.
 This means that in current configuration, you would only be able to ride the hoverboard like a segway, without steering and with two halves bolted together firmly
+*  -I had debugged and fixed my PID controller

   TODO:

-    * - Adjust the PIDs for the hoverboard to be rideable
+    * - Fine-tune the PID coefficients for smooth riding
-    * - Solve the problem with wheels spinning uncontrolably during 3 sec after startup
-    * - Make the foot sensors activate the motors
+    * - Enable ADC for the steering bar's potentiometer

     * + Make the lights respond to battery levels?
     * + Look into options for connecting a "steering bar", similar to those of segways.
 (ADC?
 Arduino+UART?
 I2C ADC?)